As promised my love affair with German made watches continues into 2015 with two excellent watch models – and both with Schönheit – elegance!

 Bruno Söhnle – fluted two-tone Stainless Steel case ensure “elegance”

-This model is powered by the excellent Swiss Quartz Ronda 1006, which as usual with Bruno Söhnle is refined and customized in house.
+This model is powered by the excellent Swiss Quartz Ronda 1006 (8 jewels) which as usual with Bruno Söhnle is refined and customised in house.
 The watch face whilst furnished with gold hands is fortunately very easy to read and viewed clearly via a Sapphire Crystal, which has an Anti-reflective coating.
 The case sides are in gold with wonderful fluting around the circumference, which is continued on the highly polished stainless bezel.
-The bi-color combination used to great effect to lift this model well above the usual style and gives added elegance.
+The bi-colour combination used to great effect to lift this model well above the usual style and gives added elegance.

 Bruno Söhnle Bezel polished Stainless Steel

 This model is Water Resistant to 3 ATM, the case lugs are very slim and straight in keeping with a number of their models, 20 mm wide and the strap as always from Bruno, an excellent quality calf leather with crocodile pattern and signed pin buckle.
 However despite the obvious quality of the strap I found this particular one just a little too stiff for my liking, so in some images you will see I have fitted a favourite Rosario Leather strap in red, which is much softer and my colour preference for this watch – it’s certainly more comfortable for me.
 I think my days of firm hard composition leather or stiff cored straps is long gone, but that’s just old age I’m afraid.